 Artemis' mine development, operations and exploration activities may be subject to seasonality due to adverse weather conditions including, without limitation, inclement weather, frozen ground and restricted access due to snow, ice or other weather-related factors.
+The Blackwater Gold Mine operates a carbon-inleach ("CIL") process which relies on supply of process water, fresh water, and reclaim water.
+Inclement weather from time to time impacts the availability of water.
 In addition, the mining and mineral exploration business is subject to global economic cycles affecting, among other things, raw material costs, supply chain issues and the marketability and price of gold and silver products in the global marketplace.
 See "Risk Factors - Environmental Risks and Hazards" and "Risk Factors - Climate Change".